mroonga/mroonga/doc/source/contribution/report.rst

 --------------------------------

 Mroonga project has :doc:`/community` for discussing about Mroonga.
-Please send a Email that describes a bug.
+Please send an Email that describes a bug.